thecredibleway/thecredibleway-com/docs/faq/questions/if-god-made-everything-what-made-god.md

 ## The reality of truth

-To ask *"who made God"* is akin to asking, *"What's north of the North Pole?"*.
-It's a question based on misunderstanding of the very nature of what's being discussed.
+To ask *"who made God"* is akin to asking, *"What's north of the North Pole?"* It's a question based on misunderstanding of the very nature of what's being discussed.
 Rather than trying to fit God into our limited framework of time and space, we are invited to step back and consider the vastness of who He is.
 Not only has He made everything that exists,